 Resistance temperature sensors are normally used for temperature measurement between measurement between -50°C and 600°C (91°F to 1092°F) depending on sheath material and choice of element.
 Standards define the measuring values.

 Senmatic develops and delivers resistance temperature sensors for high and low temperature ranges using Pt100, Pt500, and Pt1000 for a wide range of industrial applications.

-“Old requirements and specifications are still cited in quote requests, although they were updated in 2008.
-We experience that buyers or EPC’s copy specifications from old quotes and transfer them directly to current procurements.”Allan Jørgensen Key Account Manager at Senmatic
+Specifications from the first edition of the standard are still used as technical requirements in quote requests, although the standard was updated in 2008 – and again with this 2022-edition.
+We experience that buyers or EPC’s copy old technical requirements and transfer them directly to new project specifications.Allan Jørgensen Key Account Manager at Senmatic

 Resistor tolerance classes